An Incubator for Sustainable Landscapes

 ** Landscape approaches are being incorporated into global climate and SDG a practice through jurisdictional REDD+, landscape sourcing, sustainable production landscapes, forest restoration areas and integrated catchment and coastal management.

-The Lab is an initiative of the WWF (the Worldwide Fund for Nature) and made possible through support from Climate-KIC and the European Institute of Innovation and Technology (EIT).
+The Lab is an initiative of the WWF (the Worldwide Fund for Nature) and made possible through support from Climate-KIC and the European Institute of Innovation and Technology (EIT) from 2016-19.